mrkamel/s3sync/README.md

 # s3sync

-s3sync is low-memory, highly parallelizable (via prefixes) s3 client that syncs a bucket to a local filesystem.
+s3sync is a low-memory, highly parallelizable (via prefixes) s3 client that syncs a bucket to a local filesystem.

 ## Setup